 - insight into competitor activity

 - competitor org chart analysis

 - talent flow assessment

 Businesses of all sizes can gain value from talent intelligence.
 It isn’t only for the innovators, it is a re-education of what constitutes great decision making.

 TI teams are on the rise.
 As business leaders are waking up to the value it can provide, the movement to establish talent intelligence as a stand-alone function or as an additional capability means that talent-related data is being brought to the forefront of the conversation.

 For people who want to bring talent intelligence to the table, but aren’t sure how, start small.
 Creating a test case, giving it a timeframe and showing the value or ROI will open up the conversation.
 Doing a little bit is better than not doing anything at all.

 “The clients we work with usually have vast amounts of HR and talent data but it is in silos in their HRIS, ATS and similar platforms.
 They are starting to understand what they can achieve through data unification and analysis when it comes to talent, but what they are most excited about is getting access to competitor and market talent data and analysis of external talent trends.”

-If the data is overwhelming, at Armstrong Craven we make it our job to pick through the weeds (metaphorically) and interpret the data.
-Giving recommendations and support to both intelligence teams and HR, and businesses as a whole - whether acting as consultants or partners.
+If the data is overwhelming, we make it our job to pick through the weeds (metaphorically) and interpret the data.
+Providing recommendations and support to both intelligence teams and HR, and businesses as a whole - whether acting as consultants or partners.
 To learn more about Talent Intelligence in practice, you can read this case study about our work with a global energy major to benchmark its HR analytics activity and strategy against the market.